hmrc/help-to-save-api/resources/public/api/conf/1.0/docs/overview.md

 ### What is this API for?

-This is a private API on the HMRC API Platform for the Help to Save (HtS) product that behaves as a proxy for the Create HtS Account end point at NS&I.
+This is a private API on the HMRC API Platform termed an 'Application Restricted Endpoint' for the Help to Save (HtS) product that behaves as a proxy for the Create HtS Account end point at NS&I.

 Before invoking this synchronous API, the caller is assumed to have already invoked the HtS DES API #2A to check that the applicant is Eligible for a account creation, and that this returned SUCCESS.